namoopsoo/namoopsoo.github.io/content/post/2025-05-31-super-script-refs.md

     ```

-# thanks
+# Thanks
 Also I definitely did not know about the goldmark and css tips off the top of my head.
-This advice came from ChatGPT when prompted about hmm why wasnt the `<sup>` lighting up when I tried it out for the first time.
+This advice came from ChatGPT when prompted about hmm why wasn't the `<sup>` lighting up when I tried it out for the first time.

 # references
 1. [other post](https://michal.piekarczyk.xyz/post/2025-05-31-tabs-vs-spaces/#wherever-you-go-there-you-are)